Saleha-m14/Unique-Beauty/README.md

   - [Django Documenation](https://docs.djangoproject.com/en/4.2/) was used to provide examples of code solutions and Django functionality.
   - [Bootstrap Documenation](https://getbootstrap.com/docs/4.1/getting-started/introduction/) was used to provide examples of Bootstrap functionality and building blocks.
-  - Code Institute walkthrough as inspiration and code examples, the code institute walkthrough "Boutique Ado" is used.The overall idea of this project is comming from "Boutique Ado" project.
+- The code comprises of code based on Code Institute walkthroughs "Boutique Ado" and "I think therefore I blog" that have been customised to meet the specific requiremnets of the project, alonside custom code and models written by me.

 ## Text